Commitment Just Word

 #1: Create a Schedule

 Prioritize setting aside intentional time to spend in God’s Word.
-If you know your schedule tends to be busy, consider waking up a little earlier to create space for study.
+If you know your schedule tends to be busy, consider waking up a little earlier to create space for Bible study, which can include online Bible courses.
 You can also take advantage of small gaps throughout your day—those moments can add up more than you think.
 Remember, it’s not about how long you study, but how consistently you show up.
 When you recognize a regular free window in your day, be purposeful about dedicating that time to Him.

 #2: Set a Reminder